Nelson Velazquez Preview, Player Props: Royals vs. Mariners

 Nelson Velazquez At The Plate

-- Velazquez has two doubles, seven home runs and three walks while hitting .235.
+- Velazquez is batting .235 with two doubles, seven home runs and three walks.

+- He has hit a home run in 33.3% of his games this year, and 9.7% of his chances at the plate.

-- Velazquez has driven in a run in eight games this season (38.1%), including two games with multiple runs batted in.
+- In eight games this season (38.1%), Velazquez has picked up an RBI, including two games with multiple runs batted in.

 - He has scored in 12 of 21 games (57.1%), including multiple runs twice.